-The Auxiliary trains in the understanding and use of ICS because the USCG uses this system to respond to all types of incidents; if we are to support the USCG in its missions efficiently and effectively, our members must be able to fit into the structure and function used to execute those missions.
-ICS 100 is the introduction to the Incident Command System, giving a broad overview of the structure and function as well as the reasoning behind its use.
+The Auxiliary trains in the understanding and use of the Incident Command System (ICS) because the USCG uses this system to respond to all types of incidents.
+If we are to support the USCG in its missions efficiently and effectively, our members must be able to fit into the structure and function used to execute those missions.
+ICS 100 is the Introduction to the Incident Command System.
+It gives a broad overview of ICS structure and function, as well as the reasoning behind its use.
 It is required for USCG Mandated Training and can be found at the following link in the Q Directorate - Emergency Management and Disaster Response: